-Check the warm home discount suppliers information from Nottingham City Council in the related documents section of this web page to see if your supplier gives the discount.
+Check the warm home discount suppliers information from Gov.UK in the related links section of this web page to see if your supplier gives the discount.

 Cold weather payment

-If the average temperature in the area is recorded as, or forecast to be, 0 degrees Celsius or below for 7 consecutive days and you receive an eligible means-tested benefit.
+The Cold weather payment is distributed if the average temperature in the area is recorded as, or forecast to be, 0 degrees Celsius or below for 7 consecutive days.

 Priority Register Service

 This is a free service that offers extra support for those who are eligible; such as, priority if there is a power cut.